 - Automation with Butler: has an automation feature called Butler.

-- Notifications: Provide real-time notifications to inform team members about changes, updates, and deadlines.
+- Notifications: Provide real-time alerts to keep team members informed about changes, updates, and deadlines.

-- Mobile and Desktop Apps: These are available on web browsers, mobile devices, and desktop applications, ensuring team members can stay connected and manage tasks from anywhere.
+- Mobile and Desktop Apps: Available in web browsers, on mobile devices, and on desktops, ensuring team members can stay connected and manage tasks from anywhere.

 When did Trello come out?

 Trello launched in September 2011 at TechCrunch Disrupt after a closed beta phase.
 At launch, it had apps for both the web and iPhone.
-The name “Trello” was chosen over other potential names like “Cardvark” and “Planatee.”
+The name “Trello” was chosen over other potential names, such as “Cardvark” and “Planatee.”

 In the summer of 2012, Joel Spolsky, co-founder of Fog Creek Software, introduced his dog Taco as the official Trello spokes-husky, adding a fun element to the brand.
 The brand quickly became popular for its easy-to-use interface and effective project management features, making it a favorite tool for teams and individuals to organize their tasks and projects.